WalletScrutiny/WalletScrutinyCom/_iphone/com.lumiwallet.HD.md

 issue:
 icon: com.lumiwallet.HD.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: nosource # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-14
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: Lumi_wallet
 providerLinkedIn:
-providerFacebook:
+providerFacebook: lumiwallet
 providerReddit:

 redirect_from:

 ---

+Just like for the Play Store version, the App Store wallet is not open source.
+The provider only shares some of the code they presumably use in the app, with no way of even proving this.
+The app is **not verifiable**.